haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

 * I don’t know if it’s possible to run graphical applications in Firecracker yet

 * Firecracker with Kubernetes is a new thing but I don't find it appealing cause using Pod to group containers is already fast and secure.
-Some people gave me this useful thread discuss about [Why aren’t they compatible yet](https://twitter.com/micahhausler/status/1238496944684597248?lang=en)
+Some people gave me this useful thread discuss about why aren’t they compatible yet
+{{< tweet 1238496944684597248 >}}

 Here are some links I found useful when researching about Firecracker: